Dream In Past Tense

 Dream In Past Tense.
 The present participle of dream is.
 Dreamt is often considered the british version, but dreamed.

-Dreaming is the succession of images, ideas and feelings.
+How do you define a Dream?Dreaming is the succession of images, ideas and feelings.
 We are all expected to have around two hours of dreaming each night.
 However, some dreamers perceive their dreams to be more than this.

-Over the last two centuries of existence, a number of theories about dreams have been proposed.
+Theories of the role of dreamsOver the last two centuries of existence, a number of theories about dreams have been proposed.
 These theories have their roots in the belief that dreams are the manifestations from the brain. a psychological phenomenon that occurs in the REM phase of sleep.

 The unconscious brain is working on processing memories.
 The result is a data stream from memory stores flowing through the conscious portion of our brain.
 The theory is commonly referred to as the theory of continuous activation.